Breadcrumb

 Your child will likely need help with wiping after a bowel movement until age 4 or 5.
 He or she may also need extra help in unfamiliar bathrooms, such as public washrooms, until about age 5 or 6.

-If your child resists using the toilet, he or she probably isn't ready.
+If your child resists using the toilet, your child probably isn't ready.
 Sometimes toilet training disruptions or delays are caused by stress or major changes in routine.
 Also, a child who is doing well with toilet training may suddenly have difficulty for no obvious reason.
 This is a normal part of toilet training.
 It is best to start or resume toilet training when your child is receptive to it and in a stable environment.

 Your child's toilet training experience should be positive.
 If it becomes a struggle or a battle of wills, it is best to ease up or stop for a while.
 Although you may be ready for toilet training, your child may not be.